Carlos Ghosn flees to Lebanon to escape “injustice and political persecution” in Japan

 Carlos Ghosn, the embattled former CEO and chairman of the Renault Nissan Mitsubishi Alliance, has fled to Lebanon from Japan where he was facing trial after an arrest in late 2018 on fraud-related charges.

-The mechanics of how Ghosn escaped are unclear as under his bail conditions he was not allowed to leave the country.
-He was also not allowed contact with people related to the investigation, including his wife, Carole, without first applying for court permission.
+The mechanics of how Ghosn escaped are unclear as under his bail conditions he was heavily monitored and not allowed to leave the country, though there are reports he was smuggled out in a music instrument case of a band that performed during a Christmas party at his residence in Tokyo.

 In a statement sent to Bloomberg on Tuesday, Ghosn said he fled Japan due to what he described as a rigged justice system.